6 Tips for Better Managing Time for Adults with ADHD

 The woman who was always late for church had a similar issue but never figured out how to allot enough time for her preparations to get to church on time, in part because she didn’t really care if she was late, even though her husband did.
 That couple solved their issue by driving separate cars so each could arrive at the time they desired.

 The man who painted the porch?
 That was poor time estimation, and the party needed to be moved elsewhere.
 His wife was angry for a very long time.
 To address the issue, the couple needed to work on some of their interactive strategies, and he needed to trust her instincts on time estimation better.

 6 tips for managing time better if you have ADHD

 - Set alarms to interrupt hyperfocus or flow.
 If you wish to work for one hour and then join your family, set an alarm to go off at 55 minutes and 60 minutes.
 The first tells you to finish up, the second to get up and leave.

 - Be creative in your solutions.
 It’s okay to drive two cars and arrive separately.
 Do what works, not what's expected.

 - Be humble.
-If your partner suggests you don’t have time to paint the porch before the engagement party, consider doing touch up instead…or just leaving the project until later and buying a few potted plants to mask the peeling trim.
-If that thing hasn’t been done in forever and your non-ADHD partner is telling you NOT to do it instead of “do it now!”, heed his or her advice.
-There’s a likely good reason for a partner saying "not now!!!"
+If your partner suggests you don’t have time to paint the porch before the engagement party, consider doing touch up or just leaving the project until later and buying a few potted plants to mask the peeling trim.
+If that thing hasn’t been done in forever and your non-ADHD partner is telling you not to do it instead of “do it now!”, heed his or her advice.
+There’s a likely good reason for it.